almirgouvea/P001-Exploratory-Data-Analysis-House-Rocket/README.md

 This repository contains business analysis scripts of a real estate portfolio. <br>

-The script below is a fictional creation focus on developing the business analysis of a real estate portfolio.
+The script below is a fictional creation focus on developing the analysis.

 ## Project 001 - Exploratory Data Analysis of a Real Estate: